google/osdfir-infrastructure/charts/turbinia/README.md

 > **Warning**: Turbinia relies on the Oauth2 Proxy for authentication.
 If you plan to expose Turbinia with a public facing IP, it is highly recommended that the Oauth2 Proxy is deployed alongside with the command provided above.
+Otherwise, Turbinia will be accessible from anyone on the internet without authentication.

 ## Installing Turbinia for Other Cloud Platforms